Flame-Codes/ShadowCompile/README.md

 ⚠️ Disclaimer

-ShadowCompile does not encrypt Python code and does not provide strong security against reverse engineering.
+ShadowCompile does not encrypt Python code and does not provide strong protection against reverse engineering.

-It is intended for educational use, bytecode experiments, and lightweight script obscurity only.
+This project is intended for:

+Educational purposes

+Python bytecode learning

+Experimental workflows

+Lightweight script obscurity

 ---